surge-synthesizer/OB-Xf/REWORK.md

 Plan of attack for baconpaul chainsaw attack.
 This updates as I go.
 Just keeping it in git so I dont loose it

-- State Manager
+- All calls to current program in editor should die
+- All calls to current program in processor should die

+- Utils and the callbacks
+  - What does each callback do and do we need it?
   - Utils has lots of ways to state manager are they all used?
-  - remove any vestige of load bank. grep -ri bank should be empty
+  - Big tagged redundant set in Utils.h around REWORK comment

+- Program Change probably does nothing.
+What's the onProgramChange callback now?
 - processActiveProgramChanged and below review
-- All calls to current program in editor should die
 - Who calls sendChangeMessage and why
 - Can we remove setupPatchNumberMenu now?
 - make flat list of factory and show that as plugin edge API. test in Reap and Log